terra-quantum-public/tq42-pqc-oss/docs/keys/keys_container.md

 **Additional Notes**

--   This function is responsible for loading a container from a file, and the file naming is based on the server, client, and device names to ensure consistency with the naming scheme used during the saving process.
+-   This function is responsible for loading a container from a file, it is essential to provide the unique naming of the file to avoid collisions.
 -   The function requires the correct password and salt for successful decryption of the file and creation of the container handle.

 ### `PQC_asymmetric_container_close`